hsialitskaya/MoodMirror_App/README.md

 ```

 ## License
-StrawBouquet is licensed under the MIT License.
+MoodMirror is licensed under the MIT License.
 See [LICENSE](https://github.com/hsialitskaya/MoodMirror_App/blob/main/LICENSE) for more information.

 Enjoy exploring your emotions and let MoodMirror help you stay mindful, focused, and refreshed throughout your day! 🎉